Enkidu-io/enkidu-platform/README.md

-# README
+# Enkidu

-Enkidu - World's First Decentralized Global Collaboration Platform NEXT GENERATION TEAMS AND PAYMENT SPLITTING.
+World's First Decentralized Global Collaboration Platform.

+NEXT GENERATION TEAMS AND PAYMENT SPLITTING.
 POSSIBLE ONLY ON THE BLOCKCHAIN.

 *	BUILD YOUR DIGITAL TEAM